Adilshemsu/backend/README.md

 # backend
-cheking if it works or not
+cheking it for the last time